alexculea/Preboot-Oxide/doc/configuring.md

   Optional, if not given, it is expected that `boot_server_ipv4` will be given instead to use an external TFTP server.

+  When this option is configured, it activates the TFTP service at port 69 on the configured `ifaces` and the specified directory in read only mode.
+No remote changes are allowed but ⚠️ _the directory becomes accessible to any client connecting_ ⚠️.
+TFTP doesn't support authentication.

 - `boot_file`: The UNIX path to the file to be executed at boot time from within the TFTP service.
+The boot file path is relative to the directory of the TFTP service.
+If the file is at `/tmp/boot/file.bin` on the local disk and the TFTP service is configured to serve from `/tmp/boot` then the `boot_file` specified should be just `file.bin`.
 - `boot_server_ipv4`: IPv4 address of TFTP service, for when it is desirable to use an external TFTP service.
 If not specified, a TFTP service will be started, serving files from the specified `tftp_server_dir`.
 - `default`: Holds the `boot_file` and, optionally, `boot_server_ipv4` to provide to the booting client devices.
 `boot_server_ipv4`.